-PSPC procurement activities are governed by two key manuals that detail federal government contracting requirements which, along with the federal government's Directive on the Management of Procurement, establish the framework for federal government contracting.
-The Supply Manual describes federal supply procedures and includes relevant laws, regulations and policies.
+PSPC procurement activities are governed by the Supply Manual, which sets out policies and procedures for contracting officers of the federal government, together with laws and regulations that apply to these activities.
+PSPC procurement activities are also informed by the federal government's Directive on the Management of Procurement and Code of Conduct for Procurement, which - together with the Supply Manual - establish the framework for federal government contracting.
 The Standard Acquisition Clauses and Conditions Manual (SACC Manual) provides standard terms and conditions for federal government contracting.
+While it has not been maintained since June 2023, contracts issued with SACC Manual may still be in effect and valid today.